xvk-64/2024-secure-programming-protocol/readme.md

 The hash used for `signature` follows the SHA-256 algorithm. base64 encoding follows RFC 4648.

 Data being represented as a string is to ensure consistency when verifying message signatures.
-Throughout this documented, it will be represented as a regular JSON object.
+Throughout this document, it will be represented as a regular JSON object.

 #### Hello